SAIL Amsterdam 2025 is here!

 • Canal cruise with wine and cheese: Cheese, charcuterie, beer, wine, and soft drinks

-Amsterdam burger dinner cruise: Beers and Barrels burgers, fries, mayonnaise
+• Amsterdam burger dinner cruise: Beers and Barrels burgers, fries, mayonnaise

 Boarding points

-Most Amsterdam Canal Cruises start at one of these four docking points unless stated otherwise on your ticket.
+Most Amsterdam Canal Cruises start at one of these two docking points unless stated otherwise on your ticket.
 The details about your departure point and specific instructions regarding departure will be provided on your ticket.

 Centraal Station